JohnChangUK/Certificates/README.md

 # Certificates Back-End

-- Backend server fulfilling the purpose of performing CRUD operations on certificates for Verisart
+- Backend server fulfilling the purpose of performing CRUD operations on certificates
 - API's designed with REST architecture
 - API Handlers can be found under `api/api.go`
+- Written in Golang
 ```
 User A creates a certificate
 1. User A fills in the certificate details on the front-end and creates a certificate